Find out which services and banks are allowing transfers to Greece.

 With a government debt ratio forecast to reach 150% in 2020 and 140% in 2022, the International Monetary Fund (IMF) warns that Greece will be vulnerable to economic shocks in the years to come.

-The people of Greece voted 'Oxi' or 'No' on July 5 turning down a bailout package offered by the European Union that would have extended their current loan terms and offered solutions that would also help to pay off these loans.
+The people of Greece voted "Oxi" or "No" on 5 July 2015, turning down a bailout package offered by the European Union that would have extended their current loan terms and offered solutions that would also help to pay off these loans.

-The European Union subsequently provided a €7 billion bridge loan to Greece on July 21 whilst the Greek government voted on whether to accept a new bailout package.
-This loan was used to pay down some of the outstanding payments on debts Greece already has and also coincided with the reopening of Greek banks, although still with tight restrictions.
+The European Union subsequently provided a €7 billion bridge loan to Greece on 21 July while the Greek government voted on whether to accept a new bailout package.
+This loan was used to pay down some of the outstanding payments on debts Greece already has and also coincided with the reopening of Greek banks, although with tight restrictions.

 While no restrictions are currently in place for transfers from Australia to Greece, the dire financial situation in Greece still remains.Back to top